 Living With SHPT

-Secondary hyperparathyroidism (SHPT) is commonly related to chronic kidney disease (CKD).
+Secondary hyperparathyroidism (SHPT) is common in patients with chronic kidney disease (CKD).
 Healthcare providers who treat CKD monitor for SHPT.
 This involves checking blood levels and watching for some of the symptoms of SHPT, such as pain near the stomach, pain near bones or joints, and feeling tired or low on energy.

 Often, people who have been diagnosed with SHPT never had symptoms.
 But if left untreated, SHPT can cause serious health problems, such as issues with your bones or heart.